Expressions of Interest - Stage One scoping and design groups

 Seeking EoIs **process now complete**

 The BioHeritage Challenge is entering the design and planning phase of its new strategy and during December 2018 sought Expressions of Interest (EoI) from individuals to join Stage One scoping and design groups.

-This EoI process is also being used to identify potential leaders for development and implementation of a Platform Plan for strategic science to combat kauri dieback and myrtle rust.
+This EoI process was also used to identify potential leaders for development and implementation of a Platform Plan for strategic science to combat kauri dieback and myrtle rust.